DillonKyleDev/FlatEngine/README.md

 Scripting in FlatEngine2D is done in a specific way due to how Lua is implemented in it.
 Before each script is run, a Lua table is created for each Lua Script that exists.
 These tables will be used by each script of the same name to keep track of and access each instance of the GameObject that "owns" a copy, using the GameObjects ID.
 For example:

 A Script named "Health" is created.
 At time of creation, a new Lua table is made called Health.
-Then, in the `Awake()` function of the `PlayerController.scp.lua` script file, a new index in the Health table is created using the ID of the GameObject.
-This means that each GameObject can only have ONE script component for each script that exists.
+Then, in the `Awake()` function of the `Health.scp.lua` script file, a new index in the Health table is created using the ID of the GameObject.
+This means that each GameObject can only have ONE script component for each script file that exists.
 You cannot have two script components that have the same Script attached in one GameObject (I am not sure why you would want to anyway).
 IMPORTANT: All data that is specific to this script that needs to be tracked and accessed on a per-object basis MUST be put inside this table if you want to access it later in the script and from other script files.
 This is because of the global nature of the Lua implementation.
 Every Script sees every other Script and every other function.

 *Note: GameObject IDs can be viewed by hovering over a GameObject in the Hierarchies and holding `left alt`.
 The same can be done to view the IDs of components in the Inspector View.*